-Plasma cleaning was carried out in four out of eight cavities of the vCM.
-This allowed to i) compare performance of cavities subjected to plasma cleaning and not, and ii) perform the cleaning within the time constrain given by the project.
-In order to monitor the cavity's surface temperature during the processing, the four cavities with additional temperature sensors installed inside the helium vessel were chosen for plasma processing, namely CAV1, CAV4, CAV5, CAV8 (the number indicates their position along the cavity string).
-This four cavities were instrumented with four temperature sensors placed on the outside wall of the cavity on cell $\#$ 1 and $\#$ 9, at the top and bottom positions.
-The same cavities were also instrumented with temperature sensors on the HOM connectors, offering the advantage of being able to monitor the temperature of both higher order modes (HOM) cables.
-In addition, CAV1 and CAV5 have each two more temperature sensors placed on the outside of the helium vessel.
+Plasma cleaning was carried out in four out of the eight cavities of the vCM.
+This enabled the ability to i) compare the performance of cavities subjected (and not subjected) to plasma cleaning, and to ii) perform cleaning within the time constraint imposed by the project.
+To monitor the cavity's surface temperature during processing, the four cavities with additional temperature sensors installed inside the helium vessel were chosen for plasma processing, namely, CAV1, CAV4, CAV5, and CAV8 (the number indicates the position along the cavity string).
+These four cavities were instrumented with four temperature sensors placed on the outside wall of the cavity on cells $\#$ 1 and $\#$ 9 at the top and bottom positions.
+The same cavities were also instrumented with temperature sensors on the HOM connectors, offering the advantage of being able to monitor the temperature of both higher order mode cables.
+In addition, CAV1 and CAV5 each have two more temperature sensors placed on the outside of the helium vessel.

-During plasma cleaning, a mixture of neon and oxygen in gaseous form is injected in the cavity string and a constant flow is maintained from CAV1 to CAV8.
-The glow discharge is ignited in one cell at a time following the direction of the gas flow; the cavities were also processed following the direction of the gas flow, from CAV1 to CAV8.
+During plasma cleaning, a mixture of neon and oxygen in gaseous form is injected into the cavity string, and a constant flow is maintained from CAV1 to CAV8.
+The glow discharge is ignited in one cell at a time following the direction of the gas flow; the cavities were also processed following the direction of the gas flow from CAV1 to CAV8.
 As explained in Giaccone \textit{et al.} \cite{giaccone2021splasma}, two identical passes of plasma cleaning are applied to each cavity.
-Due to uncertainty on the time available to apply plasma processing to the vCM, CAV1 received the two runs of plasma processing subsequently, meaning that as soon as the first pass was completed, the second started.
+Due to uncertainty regarding the time available to apply plasma processing to the vCM, CAV1 subsequently received the two runs of plasma processing, meaning that as soon as the first pass was completed, the second started.
 CAV4, 5 and 8 instead received the first plasma pass one after the other, then the second run restarted from CAV4 to 8.

-In addition to the cavity and HOM cables temperature, the pressure of the gas mixture, the partial pressure of oxygen and the plasma by-products (\ch{C}, \ch{CO}, \ch{CO2}, \ch{H_2O}), the power levels (forward, reflected and transmitted) and the cavity spectrum were monitored.
+In addition to the cavity and HOM cable temperature, the pressure of the gas mixture, the partial pressure of oxygen and the plasma byproducts (\ch{C}, \ch{CO}, \ch{CO2}, \ch{H_2O}), the power levels (input, reflected and transmitted) and the cavity spectrum were monitored.